 Please, leave the plastic shoes at home and make sure your sweetie has a comfortable pair of shoes that she can wear all day.
 These pediped Delaney Flex Mary Jane are perfect because they are a rubber soled shoe disguised as sparkly Princess attire!
 My daughter met Elena of Avalor wearing her pediped gold Lynn.
-Or the pediped silver sparkle Delaney which are a beautiful sparkly silver that doesn’t flake off!
+Or choose the pediped silver sparkle Delaney which are a beautiful sparkly silver that doesn’t flake off!

 Other Disney Parks Shoe Tips:

 - Bring an alternate pair of socks & shoes and keep them in a backpack or rental locker.
 When your socks get soaked on Splash Mountain you’ll have a replacement and if your shoes are irritating you for any reason (like mine did), you’ll have a pair to switch into.

 - “Break” your shoes in first and wear them several times before wearing them in the Park.